fynks/awesome-android-root/README.md

 ## Glossary
 -  **`FOSS`** = Free and Open Source Software
 -  **`Proprietary`** = Missing license or closed-source software
+> Apps are organized in alphabetical order in each category.

 ## Root Apps
 ### Ad Blocking